rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Awesome!
 We have a simple little web server in ~40 lines of Rust code.
 So far, this project has been relatively straightforward as far as Rust code goes; we haven't done much of the more advanced things yet.
-Let's kick it up a notch and add a feature to our web server: a threadpool.
+Let's kick it up a notch and add a feature to our web server: a thread pool.

 ## Adding a Thread Pool